Effective Date: July 10, 2017

 Note 4: The resulting assessments and rankings, along with probabilistic safety requirements, serve to inform decisions regarding safety enhancing measures such as necessary failure tolerance levels, margins, abort triggers, and crew survival capabilities.

 Note 5: While the results of the design and safety analysis processes are formally submitted for endorsement by stakeholders such as the Technical Authorities and representatives of the crew at major review milestones, it is intended that these stakeholders are an ongoing part of the analysis and design deliberations, enabling them to challenge the rationale for design decisions and help identify hazards and safer alternatives.

 a.
 A list of the significant risk contributors that together constitute the majority of the total risk to which the crew is subjected.
 Rationale: A ranking of risk contributors such as accident scenarios or classes of accident scenarios enables the identification of the significant risk contributors that collectively represent the majority of risk to the crew.
 Ranking is done based on the estimated risk to the crew, accounting for hazard controls, crew survival capabilities, and other risk reduction measures.

 b.
 The appropriate hazard controls and mitigations to reduce the risk to the crew, including the level and implementation of failure tolerance to catastrophic events for the space system.

-Rationale: This requirement is tied to paragraphs 3.2.3 and 3.2.4, which require the crewed space system to be failure tolerant.
+Rationale: This requirement is tied to paragraphs 4.3.1 and 4.3.2 of NASA-STD-8719.29, which require the crewed space system to be failure tolerant.

 c.
 Specific rationale for dynamic flight phases where dissimilar redundancy, backup systems, or abort capabilities are not available to limit the likelihood of a catastrophic event or the loss of crew.